kalsaniya/kalsaniya/README.md

 👋 Hello, I'm Gurmeet Singh,
-    a passionate Full Stack Developer with a focus on creating robust and dynamic web applications. 👨‍💻
+    a passionate Frontend Web Developer with a focus on creating robust and dynamic web applications. 👨‍💻

 💡 As a tech enthusiast,
     I specialize in the MERN (MongoDB, Express.js, React.js, Node.js) stack, leveraging its powerful components to craft seamless and responsive user experiences.